 When an app is supported for automated provisioning in the Cloud Identity SAML catalog, we recommend you use the Cloud Identity automated provisioning connector.

 If the automated provisioning connector you need isn't in the catalog, work with your service provider to develop the connector.
 If your service provider supports JIT, that's also an option.
-However, it usually only handles user profile creation and doesn't address profile updating, suspension, or deletion.
+However, JIT usually only handles user profile creation and doesn't address profile updating, suspension, or deletion.

-Third-party Identity providers
+Third-party identity providers

 On their first day at Company A, all Support employees automatically get a